Miles Routledge: 2021 trip to Afghanistan

-In March 2021 he began planning a trip to Afghanistan.
+In March 2021, he began planning a trip to Afghanistan.

 On 13 August 2021 Routledge arrived in Kabul from Turkey, with a return flight scheduled for 19 August.
 Due to the ongoing Taliban offensive the FCDO had advised against all travel to the whole country, and urged British nationals in Afghanistan to leave immediately.
-Routledge said in a 4chan post on 14 August that "the intelligence agencies show that the capital may be taken over in 30 days; however not in a few days [...]
-Also if I get proven wrong and die, edit a laughing soundtrack over my posts.
-It'll be funny I think."
+On 15 August he told The Times that he had "accepted death".